Kerbas-ad-astra/SMURFF/README.md

 	* Added procedural ore tank type.
 * 2016 05 28 (1.5.3): B9-B
 	* Made the CryoTank patches less brittle, to handle parts with multiple B9PartSwitch modules (e.g. Fuel Tanks Plus).
+* 2016 08 15 (1.5.4): Tanks F-Ore Nothing
+	* Added an "Extra" patch to fix the procedural ore tank.
+If you're using Procedural Parts, drop the "ProcOreFixer.cfg" patch in your GameData folder (anywhere will do).
+	* The license is changed to the GPL v3 (or later).

 ##Roadmap